Protecting Grandparents’ Rights In Alabama When Parents Decide To Separate

 The laws in Alabama are designed to give grandparents the right to stay involved in their grandchild’s lives.
 Grandparents can seek to obtain visitation rights in certain situations such as if:

 - One or both parents have passed away

 - The child was abandoned by a parent

 - The child was born outside of marriage

 - Both parents are no longer married

-In order to secure visitation, the grandparents must also demonstrate that their being forbidden from visitation is detrimental to the child, including showing that the relationship between the child and grandparents is beneficial to the child’s upbringing.
-The court will consider several things when making this determination, including the health of the grandparents, the relationship between the child and the grandparents, and the wishes of any minor children and their parents.
+In order to secure visitation, the grandparents must also demonstrate that the inability to see their grandchild is detrimental to the child.
+The court will consider several factors when making this determination, including the health of the grandparents, the relationship between the child and their grandparents, and the child’s wishes, among others.

 A Skilled, Experienced Family Law Advocate

 Attorney Richelle Gossman with Gossman Law Firm, LLC, has helped many grandparents in Birmingham seek the visitation rights they deserve.
 With over 15 years of experience, she has the courtroom skill to handle even the most complex issues.

 You will never be left in the dark without the ability to contact Richelle.
 She offers personalized guidance during each stage of the process.